apaulurbiztondo/allan/README.md

   - Created "UserControllerTests" class for "UserController" and "UserServiceTests" class for "UserService" that uses the Mockito framework to test various controller methods.
 The tests include getting all users, getting a user by ID, creating a user, updating a user, and deleting a user.
 The test methods use Mockito annotations to mock the UserService class and verify expected responses and behavior.

+API endpoints
+The following endpoints are available:

+GET /users: Get a list of all user
+GET /users/{id}: Get a single user by ID
+POST /user: Create a new user
+PUT /users/{id}: Update an existing user
+DELETE /users/{id}: Delete a user by ID

+Testing
+To test the endpoints, you can use tools like MySQL Workbench and Postman which I did.
+I used MySQL Workbench to verify that the database was working correctly and Postman to manually test the endpoints.

 Tools used:

   - Java 17